Street noise includes amplifiers or machinery in the street, if they are considered to be causing a noise nuisance.

 Stationary vehicles can be investigated, eg car alarms, but we have no enforcement powers over moving vehicles.

 The police can take action against excessive engine noise or over-loud stereos.

 Most of the complaints we receive are about loud music from houses and flats.

 Not everybody appreciates the same level of music, particularly if it prevents them from sleeping.

 Please try to keep music to a reasonable level, especially at night or when your doors and windows are open.

 Remember that sound travels through walls and ceilings, too - especially if the sound insulation is not very good.

 To help reduce sound levels, you might consider isolating your speakers from the floor.

-In the event of serious and persistent noise disturbance, we have the power to seize and retain stereo equipment.
+In the event of serious and persistent noise disturbance, we have the power to seize and retain noise-making equipment.